SYK-08/nuttx/README.md

     tools/sethost.sh -h

-Recently, the options to the configure.sh (and configure.bat) scripts have been extended so that you both setup the configuration, select for the host platform that you use, and uncompress and refresh the defconfig file all in one command like:
+Recently, the options to configure.sh (and configure.bat) scripts have been extended so that you both set the configuration, select the host platform that you use, and uncompress and refresh the defconfig file all in one command like: